Apemb/blog/_drafts/PBD_Diamond_Kata.md

 ```
 We want to write a program that prints a diamond in this fashion, while following the Test Driven Development way, using Property Based tests instead of usual test cases.

-## Properties Todo List
+### Properties Todo List
-Looking at the third example above (`diamond 'E'`), we can find interesting properties about the program results:
+Looking at the third example above (`diamond 'E'`), we can find interesting properties about the output:

 - The top left corner of the pattern consist in a diagonal formed with the letters A,B,C,D,E, which is replicated (and possibly reversed) in the other corners of the pattern.
 - There is vertical symmetry in the pattern, meaning that reversing the pattern will produce the same pattern.
 - There is horizontal symmetry in the pattern, meaning that reversing all the lines will produce the same pattern.
-- The central line of the pattern is not duplicated, meaning that the top half of the pattern is 1 line shorter than the bottom half.
+- The central line of the pattern is not duplicated, meaning that the top "half" of the pattern is always one line longer than the bottom "half".
-- The central column of the pattern is not duplicated, meaning that the left half of the pattern is 1 column shorter than the right half.
+- The central column of the pattern is not duplicated, meaning that the left "half" of the pattern is 1 column longer than the right "half".

 ## Discovering QuickCheck
 ### Checking for a single boolean value